Matschies Tree Kangaroo Fact File

 The matschies tree kangaroo is only found on the Huon peninsula in Papua New Guinea and Umboi a nearby island.

 They live in tropical deciduous forest and tropical rainforests.
-They maintain a home range which covers 25 hectares.
+They maintain a home range which covers up to 25 hectares (62 acres).

 These tree kangaroos reach sexual maturity at 2 years of age.